Benefits and challenges of online learning for higher education

 Recent years have seen an increase in demand for online education.
 A major factor in this shift towards virtual learning was the COVID-19 pandemic, which froze the world and our ability to physically attend the classroom setting.

-Here at Brunel University London, our faculty and staff have put a lot of effort into creating flexible online courses.
+Here at Brunel University of London, our faculty and staff have put a lot of effort into creating flexible online courses.
 We recognised the need to offer our postgraduate degree programmes online as it expands the accessibility of top-quality education for dedicated professionals and students around the world.
+If you’d like to get a better understanding of what studying online with Brunel looks like, be sure to check out a taster class so you can see what an online class with us looks like.

 Today we’ll dive into online learning and better understand the advantages and disadvantages of online classes.

-What is Online Learning?
+What is online learning?

 Online learning can take many forms.
 With the use of various instructional technologies, students can learn from any location where they can connect to the Internet.
 These technologies are often in the form of PowerPoint presentations, video tutorials, forum discussions, live online sessions, and resources from a virtual library.